Step 1: Apply for Admission as an F1 International Student

 - Transferring credits from another college or university, visit the Prior Course Work page.

 - Interested in learning about credit for prior learning?
-Contact Prior Learning Assessment (PLA) to discuss any learning acquired outside of the traditional college environment that might qualify for college credit.
+Contact Credit for Prior Learning (CPL) to discuss any learning acquired outside of the traditional college environment that might qualify for college credit.